-You are responsible for keeping any private garden areas tidy and maintained.
+You must keep any private garden areas tidy and maintained.
 This is a condition of your tenancy.

 If you are struggling or unable to manage your garden we may be able to help, either through our paid Garden Maintenance Scheme or by offering you some alternative support, depending on your requirements and eligibility.

-You qualify to join the Garden Maintenance Scheme if you are:
+You must meet the following criteria to qualify to join the Garden Maintenance Scheme:

-- in receipt of Attendance Allowance, Personal Independence Payment or legacy Disability Living Allowance
+- You are in receipt of Attendance Allowance, Personal Independence Payment or legacy Disability Living Allowance

-What work is carried out on the scheme?
+The work carried out on the scheme includes:

 - grass cutting